skatejs/dom-diff/README.md

 }
 ```

+That information is then used to diff and generate patch instructions for the real DOM nodes.
+Upon initial mounting, the entire virtual tree is used to create the initial structure.

 #### Diffing and patching a virtual tree

 Diffing a virtual tree is almost the same as diffing real nodes except that you must mount your virtual tree to an empty node before you can diff that tree with a new tree.